Jay22519/2D-Maze-Solver/README.md

 The process.txt file contains ->

           How to the process of traversal occurs through the algorithm .
-It is printing all the invalid and blocked cell whenever it      reaches there .
+It is printing all the invalid and blocked cell whenever it reaches there.
 Actually this is helpful to understand how the algorithms works .